BillyBlaze/OctoPrint-TouchUI/README.md

-# OctoPrint-Touch.ui
+# OctoPrint-Touch.ui 0.0.1

-**TODO:** Describe what your plugin does.
+##Currently in production; do not install untill atleast 0.1.0
-In heavy production: This will be a plugin for a TFT Touch display's on any resolution possible.
+This plugin will transform the layout in a Touch/TFT friendly layout.
+With larger buttons and a responsive layout down to the smallest resolution possible.

 ## Setup